the-coding-school/the-cs/README.md

 **To run locally for development**:
 `yarn start`

+**To run tests**
+`yarn flow` will run [Flow](https://flow.org/), an awesome static type checker that makes team-scale JavaScript development much easier.
+Note that static typechecking requires that you annotate types for your variables, components, etc. Learn more about how to do this in the [docs](https://flow.org/en/docs) for Flow.

 **To complete issues assigned to you**
 1. `git checkout master && git pull`
 2. From the assigned issue, create a branch with the naming convention of: `IS-<ISSUE_NUMBER>`.
 E.g. for Issue #2, you will create a branch called `IS-2`.
 If an issue does not exist for the change you're about to make, create the issue first.